AlexandreDewilde/Crypto-toolbox-little-ui/readme.md

-# Crypto Tools little UI
+# Crypto Toolbox little UI

 This is a little UI made with electron js in html, css and js  and this [library](https://github.com/travist/jsencrypt), it's a toolbox of cryptographic algorithms